 NIMD’s programme in Tanzania

 NIMD became active in Tanzania in 2006, joining forces with the Tanzania Centre for Democracy (TCD).
-Together, NIMD and TCD established objectives for the programme in Tanzania, which were to:
+Together, we established the following objectives for the programme in Tanzania:

 - Strengthen multiparty cooperation